ungoodblog/ungoodblog.github.io/_posts/2020-05-04-HEVD_Stackoverflow_SMEP_Bypass_64bit.md

 In the linked material above, you see that the `CR4` register is responsible for enforcing this protection and if we look at [Wikipedia](https://en.wikipedia.org/wiki/Control_register#SMEP), we can get a complete breakdown of CR4 and what its responsibilities are:

+> Bit Name  Fullname                                      Description
-> "20	SMEP	Supervisor Mode Execution Protection Enable	If set, execution of code in a higher ring generates a fault."
+> 20	SMEP  Supervisor Mode Execution Protection Enable	  If set, execution of code in a higher ring generates a fault.

 ## Conclusion